+NewBridge

-NewBridge proposes a total of 3.075 residential units at full buildout; however, for the purposes of the Housing Element inventory only the first two phases are counted (Phase A and B -NewBridge North), resulting inin which includes 2.415 residential units at all income levels.
-Phase A will provide 1,115 units: 895 above- moderate; 21 moderate and 220 affordable units on Parcels N-11 and N-14 identified in the Affordable Housing Strategy between SHRA and the developer.
-Phase B will provide 1,300 units: -794 above-moderate; and 485 moderate units.
-220 lower-income units are included in the inventory on two five acres parcels identified in the Master Plan
+The NewBridge Specific Plan (NSP) is located in the Vineyard community of unincorporated Sacramento County, southeast of Mather Airport, and just west of the City of Rancho Cordova.
+NewBridge includes three Planning Areas referred to as North, South, and West.
+Only those properties within the North and South Planning Areas, encompassing 790 acres, are proposed for development.
+NewBridge proposes a total of 3,075 residential units at full buildout; however, for the purposes of the Housing Element inventory only the first two phases are counted (Phase A and B -NewBridge North), in which includes 2,415 residential units at all income levels.

+Phase A will provide 1,115 units.
+895 above- moderate; 21 moderate and 220 lower-income -units on Parcels N-11 and N-14 identified in the Affordable Housing Strategy between SHRA and the developer.
+Phase B will provide 1,300 units.
+794 above-moderate and 485 moderate units.
+220 lower-income units are included in the inventory on two five acres parcels identified in the Master Plan.
+Phase A is where developers have indicated the Master Plan will begin due to the construction of backbone infrastructure to serve the project.
+Phase B and subsequent phases could begin or develop concurrent with Phase A. The Master Plans do not have a required start or end date for each phase of development and are subject to market conditions.
+The Master Plan document indicates a 10-20 year build out.
+Assuming the first two phases will develop in the Housing Element cycle is a conservative assumption for the development, especially as the 220 lower-income units will develop in the Phase A.

+Commented [LLM49]: Added highlighted text to address phasing finding from 2.14.22 letter

+Figure 10: NewBridge Vicinity Map